sabof/es-lib/README.md

 * es-c-expand-region

 ```
-A simple version of expand-region for c-like languages.
+A simple(?) version of expand-region for c-like languages.
 Marks the symbol on first call, then marks the statement.
 ```